jannatulmawyasadia/C-programing-/README.md

 # C-programing-
-This depository contains a array multiplication c program.
+This repository contains a array multiplication c program.